 The consolidated financial statement for Duett Software Group AS have been prepared in accordance with International Financial Reporting Standards and relevant interpretations as adopted by the EU ("IFRS") and the Norwegian Accounting Act.
-The consolidated financial statement is based on the IFRS mandatory accounting standards effective 31 December 2021.
+The consolidated financial statement is based on the IFRS mandatory accounting standards effective 31 December 2022.

-These financial statements for the year ended 31 December 2021 are the first the Group has prepared in accordance with IFRS, see note 23.
 The consolidated financial statements are presented in Norwegian kroner (NOK).
 NOK is the functional currency of the parent company.